What are Stevens–Johnson syndrome and toxic epidermal necrolysis?

 - Pain relief — as pain can be extreme

-- Examine daily for extent of detachment and for infection (take swabs for bacterial culture)
+- Examine daily for the extent of detachment and infection (take swabs for bacterial culture).

-- Topical antiseptics eg silver nitrate, chlorhexidine, (but not silver sulfadiazine as it is a sulfa drug)
+- Topical antiseptics can be used (eg, silver nitrate, chlorhexidine [but not silver sulfadiazine as it is a sulfa drug])

-- Dressings such as gauze with petrolatum, non-adherent nanocrystalline-containing silver gauze or biosynthetic skin substitutes can reduce pain
+- Dressings such as gauze with petrolatum, non-adherent nanocrystalline-containing silver gauze or biosynthetic skin substitutes such as Biobrane® can reduce pain.

 - Frequent eye drops/ointments (antiseptics, antibiotic, corticosteroid)

 - If ulcerated, prevent vaginal adhesions using intravaginal steroid ointment, soft vaginal dilators.